Anglican Christian ministry in Nigeria: A personal perspective

 One other related challenge is resolving the tension between African Traditional Religion (ATR), which is deeply embedded in the subconscious and orientation of the typical Nigerian.
 It is common for Parishioners who will be at church worshipping God in the morning but then at his or her diviner’s (babalawo) place in the afternoon to receive prayers for healing or for whatever problems they are facing.
 There are serious questions here about the quality of their personal relationship with Jesus Christ: why do they still miss their traditional rituals in spite of their Christian belonging?
 What is the content of the faith taught and preached in the churches?
 What is the strengthen of discipleship of those in our congregations?

-It is normal that people go to follow rituals and practises that promise immediate returns.
+It is normal that people follow rituals and practises that promise immediate returns.
 As a way of stemming the exodus from the Anglican Church, a number of ideas and strategies have been proposed by the bishops.
 One strategy proposed by a bishop is that just like Jesus healed by divine touch then clergymen should exercise the ministry of miraculous hearings, breakthroughs and wonder works in our churches.
 It has been argued by another Anglican bishop that our ministry is a ‘signs and wonders’ ministry.
 The Gospel of Matthew states that as we go we are to preach saying “the Kingdom of Heaven is at hand.
 Heal the sick, cleanse lepers, raise the dead, cast out demons.
 Freely you have received, freely give.
 On this scripture, the Anglican bishop then spoke about a healing that happened in a particular diocese that drew large crowds.
 He went on to say “the need for charismatic ministers especially healers and miracle workers cannot be over- emphasised if the church must remain relevant in soul winning.
 The Anglican bishop added that “it is time for the Anglican Church to officially recognise and encourage charismatic ministers who can deal with the problems of members who otherwise take their problems to new- generation churches.”

 Many parishioners indeed have serious problems and physical and psychological challenges in their lives, and need prayers and support.
 But the challenge is not just to provide quick fixes to people’s problems but to point them towards God in Christ who forgives all our sins and heals all our iniquities.
 We have to remember the saying of Jesus in John’s Gospel: “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world - John 16:33.
 After preaching John Wesley would sum up what he was doing with the words ‘I offered them Christ’ – whether it was through what he said, or the way that he said it, or who he was.
 However, many churches are more concerned with running programmes and activities, exercising miracles and breakthrough services almost to the neglect of developing spiritually mature, Christ-centred members.
 Unfortunately, in the Anglican churches, as the emphasis on spirituality fades, worship becomes characterised by expectations of blessings and healings rather than leading one another into the presence of God, encountering his transformative power, and submitting to him in humble adoration.